bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Crosshaven.md

 A number of mansions of wealthy noble caste.

 ## Lady Aurelius
-[Alexander-Aurelius](Alexander-Aurelius) mother, supportive of his journey but interested in making sure he is protected.
+[[Alexander-Aurelius]] mother, supportive of his journey but interested in making sure he is protected.

 Terse to the point woman.
 Respect but thinks husband is silly.
-Likes [Simple-Joe](Game/Worlds/Post-Calamity/Simple-Joe).
+Likes [[Simple-Joe]].
 Believes adventuring is a passing fancy.

 ## Lord Aurelius
 *old man with a full grey beard, small pair spectacles of brass, and a long drooping cap. * Alexanders father, bombastic, uncertain and bookish.

 ## Jerald
-The butler of the [Alexander-Aurelius](Alexander-Aurelius) family.
+The butler of the [[Alexander-Aurelius]] family.
 Dry tone

 ## Becka